 - Regardless of how much you’ve paid down your mortgage

-- Often the only way to drop MI
+- Often the only way to drop MI is to refinance out of the FHA entirely

 One such opportunity is refinancing an FHA loan into a conventional loan (such as a Fannie Mae or Freddie Mac loan), the main benefit being the removal of the mortgage insurance that must be paid on the former.

-Most FHA loans are 30-year fixed mortgages with minimal down payments, meaning MIP often stays in-force for all 30 years unless you refinance out of the FHA.
+Unfortunately, most FHA loans are 30-year fixed mortgages with minimal down payments, meaning MIP often stays in-force for all 30 years unless you refinance out of the FHA.

 This adds to an otherwise low monthly mortgage payment, making even a great mortgage rate a little less attractive.